Understanding Large Language Models: GPT, Claude, and Gemini Explained

 Making Your Choice

-For most users, starting with GPT-4 (ChatGPT Plus at $20/month) provides the most versatile, well-supported experience with the broadest ecosystem.
+For most users, starting with GPT-5 (ChatGPT Plus at $20/month) provides the most versatile, well-supported experience with the broadest ecosystem.
+The 400K context window and reasoning capabilities make it worth the investment.

 Frequently Asked Questions